Bone broth bone broth bone broth… Sick of hearing about it already?

 - 10–20 goji berries

 - 3 slices of fresh ginger

-- 10–15 pieces of Gui Zhi, up to 10gm (Cinnamon Twig) for flavour, warmth and it’s immune effect.
+- 10–15 pieces of Gui Zhi, up to 10g (Cinnamon Twig) for flavour, warmth and its immune effect.

-How Often Should I Take it/Make it?
-1–2 x month in the cooler/cold months is ideal.
-For woman-to have after a menstrual cycle is especially beneficial.
+1–2 times per month in the cooler/cold months is ideal.
+For women, having bone broth after a menstrual cycle is especially beneficial.

-Just be careful if you have a flu/cold in full swing as these nourishing and strengthening herbs can sometimes ‘strengthen and nourish the pathogen’ best to take it often and as a preventative.
+Just be careful if you have a flu/cold in full swing as these nourishing and strengthening herbs can sometimes ‘strengthen and nourish the pathogen’.
+Best to take it often when you are well as a preventative.

 For Autumn/Winter, Cloud Gate Therapeutics is selling pre-made packs of the above herbs for you for $7 a pack.
 Please contact us if you require some.